code4lib/code-of-conduct/code_of_conduct.md

 Short link: <http://bit.ly/coc4lib>

-Code4Lib seeks to provide a welcoming, fun, and safe community and conference experience and ongoing community for everyone.
+Code4Lib seeks to provide a welcoming, professionally engaging, fun, and safe conference experience and ongoing community for everyone.
 We do not tolerate harassment in any form.
-Discriminatory language and imagery (including sexual) is not appropriate for any event venue, including talks, or any community channel such as the chatroom or mailing list.
+Discriminatory language and imagery
+(including sexual) is not appropriate for any event venue, including talks, or any community channel such as the chatroom or mailing list.

-Harassment is understood as any behavior that threatens another person or group, or produces an unsafe environment.
-It includes offensive verbal comments or non-verbal expressions related to gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, race, age, religious beliefs, sexual or discriminatory images in public spaces (including online), deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
+Harassment is understood as any behavior that demeans another person or group, or produces an unsafe environment.
+It includes offensive verbal comments or non-verbal expressions related to gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, race, age, religious or political beliefs; sexual or discriminatory images in public spaces (including online); deliberate intimidation, stalking, following, harassing photography or recording;
+sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

 ## Conflict Resolution